johndpope/VASA-1-hack/README.md

 ## 📄 License

-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: The nemo submodule and other dependencies may have their own licenses.

 ## 🙏 Acknowledgments